 Postpartum Depression: How To Deal With It

-After delivery, new moms experience jumble of emotions, from excitement to fear.
+After delivery, new moms experience a jumble of emotions, from excitement to fear.
 But some moms could end up being depressed.
-This is commonly called as BABY BLUES.
+This is commonly called BABY BLUES.

-As data suggests, 1 in 8 new mothers experience postpartum depression after childbirth, which commonly include mood swings, crying, self-doubt, unhappiness and fatigue.
-A new mom is more likely to have depression post delivery, if she had depression or anxiety during pregnancy.
+As data suggests, 1 in 8 new mothers experiences postpartum depression after childbirth, which commonly includes mood swings, crying, self-doubt, unhappiness and fatigue.
+A new mom is more likely to have depression post-delivery if she had depression or anxiety during pregnancy.

-Having physical exhaustion after delivery, emotional adjustment of being a parent and sleep deprivation could be the reasons of depression.
+Having physical exhaustion after delivery, emotional adjustment of being a parent and sleep deprivation could be the reasons for depression.
 The symptoms of postnatal depression can be:

 - Extreme sadness, emptiness, or hopelessness

 - Loss of interest or lack of enjoyment in your usual activities and hobbies

 - Loss of appetite or eating too much, or unintentional weight loss or weight gain

 - Overwhelming feelings of worthlessness or overpowering guilt